wizwizdev/wizwizxui-timebot/README.md

 - xtls support - tls
 - Support flow - alpn
 - Ability to extend the service
-- The ability to create a configuration with a volume of megabytes (MB)
+- The ability to create configs with total traffic in megabytes (MB)
-- Ability to output config (suitable for different operators or subscribe)
+- Ability to output config (suitable for different internet providers or subscription)
 - The ability to change the protocol (vless-vmess-trojan) by the user
 - The ability to change the network type (ws-tcp-grpc) by the user
 - Setting the config port randomly or automatically in the robot